wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Multiple Return Values

-### Use object destructuring for multiple return values, not array destructuring.
+Use object destructuring for multiple return values, not array destructuring.

 > IMPORTANCE: You can add new properties over time or change the order of things without breaking call sites.